 Remember that even if the TSA gives the OK, you still have to satisfy the carrier’s regulations.
 Some airlines have strict cabin baggage requirements, especially in regard to size and weight.
 American Airlines, for example, only allows carry-on luggage that is 22 x 14 x 9 inches or less; anything larger than that may need to be checked.
 Even checked baggage has a limit, though: some airlines will not take any baggage, in the cabin or in cargo, if it weighs more than 100 lbs.

 To give yourself the best chance of getting your framed print or painting on the plane, make sure that you properly wrap and protect the item before measuring it, as any wrapping will add bulk and weight.
 If it doesn’t satisfy size restrictions for carry-on baggage, you may be forced to check the item.
-If it’s improperly packed (especially without a “Fragile” sticker) and you end up needed to check the item, it could break — some airlines may load checked baggage haphazardly, putting your frame in danger.
+If it’s improperly packed (especially without a “Fragile” sticker) and you end up needing to check the item, it could break — some airlines may load checked baggage haphazardly, putting your frame in danger.

 With the right supplies and knowledge, you will have the ability to ensure your art, framed prints, or paintings securely make it home from your time away and you protect the memories of your last vacation or latest creative adventure.